-Ayala is currently only seeing self pay clients, or clients with Aetna, Cigna, or Optum insurance (which includes Harvard Pilgrim, Allways Health Partners, United HealthCare, and United Behavioral Health)
+Ayala is currently only seeing self pay clients, or clients with Blue Cross Blue Shield, Aetna, Cigna, or Optum insurance (which includes Harvard Pilgrim, Allways Health Partners, United HealthCare, and United Behavioral Health).

 Ayala strongly believes that each person is the expert of their own lives, meeting clients where they are and assisting them in exploring and accomplishing the goals they have for themselves.
 She works hard to create a safe, positive, and non-judgmental environment, welcoming feedback and collaboration with the clients she works with.
 She has an outgoing and optimistic personality that helps her create strong and supportive relationships with her clients.